cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 GET /events/?q=price:[O TO 10]
 ```

-Retrieve all events with a price higher than 50 EUR:
+Retrieve all events with a price equal to or higher than 50 EUR:
 ```
 GET /events/?q=priceRange:[50 TO *]
 ```